MDI vs Insulin Pumps in Type 2 Diabetes

 - Wearing an insulin pump makes it easier to take a correction dose for high blood sugar.
 Rather than doing the math yourself, manually enter your current blood glucose into your pump device and it will calculate how much insulin you need to get back in range.

-- Some pumps can be integrated with CGMs, allowing pumps to automatically correct high blood sugar.
+- Some pumps can be integrated with continuous glucose monitors (CGMs), allowing pumps to automatically correct high blood sugar.

 - Keeps track of how much insulin you’re taking.
 The extra data from insulin pumps can help you refine your management.